mattosaurus/ChartJSCore/README.md

 # ChartJSCore
 Implementation of Chart.js for use with .NET Core.
-This libary allows Chart.js code to be generated in an MVC controller from a .NET object and injected into the desired view.
+This library allows Chart.js code to be generated in an MVC controller from a .NET object and injected into the desired view.

-# Installaton
+# Installation
 To use ChartJSCore in your C# project, you can either download the ChartJSCore C# .NET libraries directly from the Github repository or, if you have the NuGet package manager installed, you can grab them automatically.

 ```